 Marketers and advertisers believe that setting up a remarketing/retargeting campaign eliminates ad fraud, including prospect users.
 But fraudsters cannibalize the remarketing list by using sophisticated bots to infiltrate it.
 So, ad fraud is eliminated through such campaigns is a myth, and only an ad fraud elimination solution can detect & eliminate fraud.

 Advertisers use sources like Google Ads tag, Google Analytics (GA), App Analytics, Ads Data Hub, etc., available on Google for creating data tags to upload on the website.
 In addition, they commonly generate prospect user lists by using metatags on the first page of the website.
 Optionally, they can even detect prospects through the added data tags in the Google Site Kit extension of site builders like Wix, WordPress, and Squarespace.

 Most marketers and advertisers spend a significant amount of their advertising budget on remarketing initiatives.
 Customer Data Management systems and remarketing lists are infiltrated by invalid traffic (IVT).
 Fraudsters employ clever bots that mimic human behavior.
 Bots act perfectly, but people do not, and interpreting / reading the data requires knowledge.

 While remarketing campaigns appear to be the most logical choice, previously engaged users are fantastic fraud targets.
 Advertisers who use retargeting are at risk of being victimized by fraudulent hijacking techniques.
-This risk should be factored into every smart marketer’s marketing approach.
-With an ad fraud detection solution in place, advertisers can confidently proceed with their remarketing campaigns since the second layer of defense against such actions has been established.
+This risk should be factored into every intelligent marketer’s marketing approach.
+Advertisers can confidently proceed with their remarketing campaigns with an ad fraud detection solution since the second layer of defense against such actions has been established.